adarlan/k8slab/README.md

 CRUDify is designed to explore with a microservices architecture, being composed of multiple resources:

-- 4 `services` for the API
+- 4 `services` for the API.
-- 4 `deployments` - one deployment for each API service
+- 4 `deployments` - one deployment for each API service.
-- 1 `ingress` with 4 paths - one path for each API service
+- 1 `ingress` with 4 paths - one path for each API service.
-- 1 `statefulset`, 1 `service`, and 1 `secret` for MongoDB to store the items
+- 1 `statefulset`, 1 `service`, and 1 `secret` for MongoDB to store the items.
-- 4 `cronjobs` to simulate the clients - one client for each API service
+- 4 `cronjobs` to simulate the clients - one client for each API service.
-- 4 `servicemonitors` for Prometheus scraping - one service monitor for each API service
+- 4 `servicemonitors` for Prometheus scraping - one service monitor for each API service.
-- 1 `config-map` for Grafana dashboards
+- 1 `configmap` for Grafana dashboards.

 API services: